Edited on Jun 23, 2026.

 Every PR internship teaches different skills, opens different networks, and routes into different career trajectories.
 The agency internship and the in-house internship are not the same product — and the nonprofit and government internships are different products again.
 Choosing between them based on brand prestige ("any internship at a Tier 1 agency beats any other internship") is a common mistake.
 The right choice depends on what the practitioner is trying to learn and where they want to be five years out.
 The four employer types break down as follows.

-What you learn: breadth of client exposure, the agency operating cadence (account team structure, client services, billable hours discipline), and writing across multiple voices for multiple clients.
-The agency intern who performs well writes for 4–8 different clients during a 10-week internship, which produces a portfolio breadth that no other internship environment can match.
+What you learn: breadth of client exposure, the agency operating cadence — account team structure, client services, billable hours discipline — and writing across multiple voices for multiple clients.
+The agency intern who performs well writes for four to eight different clients during a ten-week internship, which produces a portfolio breadth that no other internship environment can match.

-Conversion rates: 30–60% at major agencies with structured programs; higher at boutique specialty agencies; lower at generalist agencies running commodity accounts.
-The highest conversion rates are at agencies with active AI/GEO practices, financial communications firms, and crisis-focused agencies.
+Conversion rates: 30 to 60 percent at major agencies with structured programs; higher at boutique specialty agencies; lower at generalist agencies running commodity accounts.
+The highest conversion rates are at agencies with active specialty practices — financial communications, crisis, healthcare, technology.

 Compensation: typically the lowest of the four employer types.
-Account Coordinator entry-level at major-market agencies starts at $45,000–$58,000 per the 2026 data — below in-house equivalents.
+Account Coordinator entry-level at major-market agencies runs in the $45,000–$58,000 range — below in-house equivalents.

 Network: the densest agency-side network in the discipline.
-Agency alumni move between firms throughout their careers, which means an agency-trained early-career practitioner has a network across the full agency landscape within 5–8 years.
+Agency alumni move between firms throughout their careers, which means an agency-trained early-career practitioner has a network across the full agency landscape within five to eight years.

 Best for: practitioners targeting agency careers, practitioners who want breadth of experience before specializing, and practitioners who do not yet know which specialization they want.